siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The most rational next order is:

-1. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
+1. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case,
-2. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case,
+2. derive the finite-size toroidal correction terms to appendix 209 beyond the exact compact-mode limit,
 3. decide whether the uniqueness theorem should be enlarged beyond the present stated class,
 4. decide whether the gravity program should retain and derive a dynamic